Russia Freaked Out: NATO 'Elephant Walked' F-16 Fighters as a Clear Message

 For the elephant walk, “the 510th Fighter Squadron participated in INIOCHOS 21, a Hellenic air force-led exercise designed to enhance the interoperability and skills of allied and partner air forces in the accomplishment of joint operations and air defenses,” The Air Force said on the Aviano Air Base website.

-As the video shows below, the majority of the aircraft used appear to be F-16s belonging to various nations.
+As a video shows, the majority of the aircraft used appear to be F-16s belonging to various nations.

 Other fighters are also visible in the video.